Arab Winter: Geography

 The term "Arab Winter" refers to the events across Arab League countries in the Middle East and North Africa, including the Syrian civil war, the Iraqi insurgency and the subsequent War in Iraq, the Egyptian Crisis, the First Libyan Civil War and the subsequent Second Libyan Civil War, and the Yemeni civil war.
-Events referred to as the Arab Winter include those in Egypt that led to the removal from office in 2013 of Mohamed Morsi and the subsequent election in 2014 of Abdel Fattah el-Sisi.
+Events referred to as the Arab Winter include those in Egypt that led to the removal from office in 2013 of Mohamed Morsi and the subsequent election in 2014 of Abdel Fattah el-Sisi, as well as the Sinai insurgency.

 Political developments, particularly the restoration of authoritarianism and suppression of civil liberties in Egypt since 3 July 2013, have been described as constituting a "military winter" that functioned in opposition to the goals of the Arab Spring.
 Various militias and tribes have started fighting in Libya after a breakdown in negotiations.
 The arenas of Lebanon and Bahrain were also identified as areas of the Arab Winter.

 Libya was named as a scene of the Arab Winter, together with Syria, by Professor Sean Yom.
 The Northern Mali conflict was often described as part of the "Islamist Winter".
 Political changes which occurred in Tunisia, involving a change in government, as well as an ISIL insurgency, were also indicated by some as a possible "heading towards Arab Winter".

 Beginning date

-The first cases of usage of the Arab Winter term can be found since 1 February 2011.
+The first cases of usage of the term “Arab Winter” can be found since 1 February 2011.

-Then, the Arab Winter term began circulating in the media in late 2012 and getting popular since then, referring to the deterioration of many Arab Spring conflicts into prolonging and escalating events of sectarian strife and armed violence.
-In its December 2012 publication, The Daily Telegraph referred to the year 2012 as the year of Arab Winter.
+Then, the Arab Winter term began circulating in the media in late 2012 and getting popular since then, referring to the deterioration of many Arab Spring conflicts into prolonged and escalating events of sectarian strife and armed violence.
+In its December 2012 publication, The Daily Telegraph referred to the year 2012 as the year of the Arab Winter.

 According to scholars of the University of Warsaw, the Arab Spring fully devolved into the Arab Winter four years after its onset.
 This view was also supported by Prof. James Y. Simms Jr. in his 2015 opinion article for the Richmond Times-Dispatch.
 In early 2016, The Economist marked the situation across Arab world countries as "worse than ever", marking it as the ongoing Arab Winter.